Buckets & objects

 How do I protect my Bucket from being deleted by accident?

-You can protect your Buckets with the property protected in the Cloud Console.
-Protected is a property that disables deletion.
-Before you can delete a protected Bucket, you have to deactivate the deletion protection.
+You can protect your Buckets with the property protected on Cloud Console.
+The protected property disables deletion.
+Before you can delete a protected Bucket, you have to first deactivate this property.

 In Cloud Console, protected resources are indicated by a lock icon on the Bucket list view.